-Cost Reasonableness Standards
+• Cost Reasonableness Standards

 - 1. To ensure that cost reasonableness standards as outlined in OMB Circular A-87 are complied with, all proposed work will be described in a scope of improvements in such detail that competitive bids may be readily obtained.
-The scope of improvements will specify brand, type and/or quality of the materials to be used as appropriate. - 2.
+The scope of work write-up will specify the approved improvements.
+The lowest bid will be considered. - 2.
 Homeowners shall provide the scope of improvements to each contractor when obtaining bids.
 A minimum of two directly comparable bids must be received for each work item in the scope of improvements.
-Bids must specify brand, type and/or qualityof materials included and must itemize costs for each item in the scope of improvements.
 Contractors may suggest additional work needed and/or list optional upgrades, but those items must be listed separately from the scope of improvements work items in the bid.
 All bids must be signed and dated by the contractor. - 3.
-The HRA Inspector will use the scope of improvements when making inspections to determine compliance with the scope and City codes.
+The HRA Inspector will use the scope of improvements when making inspections to determine compliance with the scope and City codes. - Sweat Equity

-Sweat Equity

-With HRA approval, the Homeowner, or other individuals acting on Homeowner's behalf, may perform some or all of the improvements without compensation for labor.
+With HRA approval in writing, the Homeowner, or other individuals acting on Homeowner's behalf, may perform some or all of the improvements without compensation for labor.
 The performer of the work must demonstrate competence to the HRA as to their skill and ability to perform specified work by a designated date.
-This may be accomplished by means deemed appropriate by the HRA on a case-by-case basis, and may include providing copies of professional licensing, conducting a verbal interview with a City Housing Inspector, and/or other methods.
+This may be accomplished by means deemed appropriate by the HRA on a case-by-case basis, and may include providing copies of professional licensing, conducting a verbal interview with the City B&I division, and/or other methods.
 Homeowners with a history of failure to complete previous construction work, or of non-compliance under City codes and ordinances or the terms of this Program, will not be eligible to perform sweat equity.
+All permits must be approved before any work can proceed.